TerribleBrad/Streamlined-Skyrim/README.md

   - Favorites: Shift
   - Quick Map: X
   - Lantern: L or Hold E
-  - Compass Hotkey: |\ (toggles)
+  - Map icon Hotkey: |\ (toggles) (Turn it on!)

 ## Last Things to Note
 Streamlined Skyrim's combat is very different from the vanilla game so when you first start playing the list it will take some time to get used to.
 The AI of enemies has been improved and they will be much more agressive.
 Stamina will regenerate much more quickly, but light attacks and dodges will consume it.
-True Directional Combat gives you the ability to lock onto targets and move in all directions.
+True Directional Movement gives you the ability to lock onto targets and move in all directions.
 Use the mouse wheel to swap targets.
 Optimal Potion Hotkey allows you press H to consume potions without having to open a menu.
 Do NOT use when in first person!
 Pressing the space bar allows you to dodge.
 If you block an opponents attack within 0.2 seconds of it connecting your opponent will stagger.
 Your timing needs to be sharp!

 Now that you have finished reading the Readme you are free to traverse the world of Skyrim!